 - Affectionate: Cuddling is always on the table.
 Fox Face Pomeranians might be an active pet but they also enjoy snuggling up to their owner at the end of a long day.
 With a short walk and some playtime each day, they'll be ready to cuddle up on the couch with you.
 They form solid bonds and make wonderful companions.

-- Intelligent: You can expect to get an intelligent dog that will be quick to learn commands and tricks.
-Due to the Fox Pomeranian's intelligence, they can start to show stubborn traits if not properly socialized and trained from a young age.
+- Intelligent: You can expect to get an intelligent dog that will quickly learn commands and tricks.
+Due to the Fox Pomeranian's intelligence, they can start to show stubborn traits if they are not properly socialized and trained from a young age.

 - Great watchdogs: Fox Face Pomeranians are alert and aware of their surroundings.
 They are highly protective of their family and make great watchdogs.

-- Independent: Even though they are eager to please, Fox Face Pomeranians are independent and have minds of their own.
+- Independent: Even though they are eager to please, Fox Face Pomeranians are independent and have their own minds.

 - Playful: Fox Face Pomeranians are playful pups and love to spend time with their owners.
 Their playful antics often help them get the adoration they crave.

 - Highly sensitive: Fox-face Pomeranians are highly sensitive dogs and prefer to be around their owners.
 So, it makes them much more difficult to be left alone by their owners for long periods.
 They tend to have separation anxiety when their owners leave them alone at home.

 Fox-face Pomeranians can thrive in a variety of living conditions.
 These little dogs are well suited to city life in apartments or condos, as they don't need much space to get their energy out and tend to be easy-going even when there's commotion around them.

 - Medium to Low shedders: Fox face Pomeranians are considered to shed moderately.
 Males generally shed their undercoats once a year.
 Unspayed females often shed their undercoats after a season, after giving birth.